Advanced Therapy

 How This Fits Into Your Care

-Care at The Haven Detox is team-based.
-Hypnotherapy can be paired with individual therapy, medical support, support groups, family sessions, and wellness services.
+Hypnotherapy for addiction treatment works best as part of a larger plan.
+It can be paired with individual therapy, medical support, support groups, family sessions, and wellness services.
 Your clinician coordinates with your broader team so the skills you learn show up where they matter most—at home, at work, and in everyday stress points.

 Holistic Healing